Cooking with Mamma C

 My favorite part is serving polenta, because it's fun to stack everything and make an eye-catching presentation.
 (You almost can't go wrong here.)

-Yesterday, I added roasted bell peppers and red onions, and we enjoyed that as a vegetarian dinner.
+I often add roasted bell peppers and red onions to enjoy as a meatless meal.
 (So, so good!)

 Enjoy!